Our approach to biodiversity management

 The VNR is a protected area owned by Vale, located in the state of Espírito Santo, Brazil.
 It is one of the largest remaining Atlantic Forest areas, totaling 23,000 hectares, with over 40 years of experience in conservation, research, and partnerships.
 The Vale Fund is a development and investment fund created by the company in 2009 to generate positive socio-environmental impact.

-In 2024, we reached an important milestone: we achieved 50% of our Forest Target protection objective – 200,000 hectares protected beyond our borders.
+We have already reached an important milestone: 50% of our Forest Goal conservation target—200,000 hectares protected beyond our borders.

-To restore 100,000 hectares, the Vale Fund has built a network of partners and business arrangements with a positive socio-environmental impact that, through sustainable management systems, improve landscape permeability, sequester carbon, and generate jobs and income for the community.
-As a result, by December 2024, the supported businesses had implemented sustainable models that restored 18,443 hectares of degraded areas.
+To restore 100,000 hectares, the Vale Fund has built a network of partners and business arrangements with positive socio-environmental impact that, through sustainable management systems, improve landscape permeability, sequester carbon, and generate jobs and income for the community.
+As a result, by December 2025, the supported businesses had implemented sustainable models that restored 25,364 hectares of degraded areas.

-Learn more about the Forest Target’s Theory of Change.
+Learn about the Meta Florestal Theory of Change.

-Putting together protection and restoration actions, we had protected and restored 218,536 hectares between 2020 and 2024, achieving approximately 44% of the commitment made over five years of activity.
+Combining protection and restoration efforts, by 2025 we will have protected and restored 225,457 hectares since 2020, reaching approximately 45% of the commitment made over five years of activities.

-Scope of the Forest Target Actions - Geographical distribution 500 thousand hectares
+Scope of the Forestry Target actions - Geographic distribution: 500,000 hectares

 No Net Loss Commitment